 Precautionary measures are intended to protect those at risk or maintain the status quo.
-They are sometimes applied on an interlocutory basis, i.e. without granting a hearing to those concerned.
+They are sometimes applied on an interlocutory basis, i.e. without granting the legal right to be heard to those concerned beforehand.
 Depending on its suspicions and the evidence available, FINMA can order accounts to be blocked so as to limit the risk to creditors and investors, impose temporary trading restrictions and limit the nature and scope of business activities or ban them outright.

 Investigating agents clarify the facts relevant for supervisory law and implement the measures ordered by FINMA.
 Rulings issued by FINMA also state whether and to what extent investigating agents are empowered to act in place of the company’s ultimate management.
 The individuals concerned have their authorisation temporarily withdrawn while the agent is acting in their place.
 FINMA also publishes information on the use of an investigating agent on its website if the agent is entered in the Commercial Register.

 if there are reasonable grounds to suspect that a bank, securities dealer or insurer will encounter solvency or liquidity problems or fail to meet capital adequacy requirements within a deadline set by FINMA.
 These are intended to allow financial institutions at risk to maintain activities that require authorisation or continue to provide certain services.

 Suspension of voting rights and ban on further purchases under stock exchange law

 FINMA has the power to enforce the disclosure obligation

 by suspending the voting rights of individuals suspected of violating it and temporarily banning them from increasing their stake in the company.
 FINMA must lift the measure or measures imposed once the requirement is met or the suspicion is proven to be incorrect.